mattermost/docs/source/administration/product-receipe-template.rst

 Defining Recipe Category For Search and Retrival
 ------------------------------------------------

 Define the categories and tag for the users.
-The users should be easily search and retrieve the receipe.
+For enabling the users of product recipes easily search and retrieve the recipe.
 Add tech, line of business, architecture, environement information.